fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 ### Backup and/or restore Pi-Hole configuration

 You may want to regularly create a backup of your Pi-Hole configuration.
-You can't automate it, but that's ok because it's very simple -- just to go the web UI, click on **Settings**, then go to the **Teleporter** tab and click the **Backup** button.
+You can't automate it, but that's ok because it's very simple -- just to go the web UI, click on _Settings_, then go to the _Teleporter_ tab and click the **Backup** button.
 This will download a `tar.gz` file to the computer you're accessing the web UI from, and within this same screen you can restore from a backup file if necessary.
 You might consider committing your backup to a private GitHub repo too.

 ### Use local time instead of UTC

-If you notice the query log displaying times as UTC instead of your local time zone, and you want the logs to use your time zone, use (for example if you want EST):
+If you notice the query log displaying times as UTC instead of your local time zone, and you want the logs to use your time zone, use (for example if you want to set _EST_ time zone):

 ```
 sudo timedatectl set-timezone America/New_York